nbprithv/ripple_ws/README.md

   node server/index.js -h

   Web socket server and client

     Start up a simple web socket server or client from the command line

   Options

-    -s, --server-port number   Start a web socket server listening on this port -k, --client-host string   Start a web socket client listening to this host.
-Defaults to localhost -c, --client-port number   Start a web socket client listening to this port -h, --help                 Print this help menu
+    -s, --PORT_LISTEN number    Start a web socket server listening on this port -c, --PORT_CONNECT number   Start a web socket client connecting to this port -k, --HOST string           Start a web socket client listening to this host.
+Defaults to localhost -x, --SECURE                Specify if the server to connect to is secure.
+Default is insecure.
+    -h, --help                  Print this help menu
   ```

 2. Start one server on port 3000 and client listening to 5000.